 And I got a green ribbon for teamwork!
 It just appeared one day.
 It was a little ribbon across the corner of my champion profile, it looked so nice and so green.
 It was lovely.
 But then, it was gone.
 Just like that.
-To keep it, you need to consistently keep getting honoured over a number of matches.
+I was heartbroken.
+I raged.
+You see, to keep your little ribbon, you need to consistently keep getting honoured over a number of matches.
 If you aren’t, for instance if you start playing in pre-mades (honours from friends count for less), it goes.

 I can understand this.
 You might be a ribbon wearer and go bad, bringing all your fellow ribbon wearers into disrepute.
-But it would be nice to have some record that once, you had a ribbon.
-Something you could look at and remember it by.
+But it would be nice to have some record somewhere that you had had a ribbon.
+Something you could look at and remember, that once, you were good.

-Otherwise, Riot is in a way punishing it’s honourable players by giving them something and then cruelly snatching it away.
-You get your ribbon, but then, you know, it will all inexorably end in sorrow and loss as your little ribbon disappears and you finish with; Nothing.
-Maybe it was all a dream.
+Otherwise, Riot is in a way punishing it’s honourable players by giving them something and then cruelly and arbitrarily snatching it away.
+You get your ribbon, but then, you just know, it will all inexorably end in sorrow and loss as your little ribbon disappears and you finish with; Nothing.
+A dream, perhaps, a distant memory.